 Will Kerogen Make America an Oil-Exporting Nation?

 Kerogen is an organic matter that can be converted into oil if heated long enough.
-This substance is not liquid petroleum, but organic matter from prehistoric marine plants and animals.
+It is not liquid petroleum, but organic matter from prehistoric marine plants and animals.
 It is buried between layers of rock.
 It is not shale oil, which is actual oil trapped in layers of shale rock.

 Kerogen is not yet commercially viable.
 But, Congress made exploration of Kerogen a national priority in the "Kerogen, Tar Sands, and Other Strategic Unconventional Fuels Act of 2005."
 As a result, the challenges in producing oil from the kerogen-rich shale are being overcome by new technologies.
 This has the potential to make the United States an oil-exporting nation and eliminate its dependence on foreign oil.

-While kerogen is found around the world, the United States has the largest reserve in the Green River formation in Colorado, Utah, and Wyoming.
+The United States has the largest reserve in the Green River formation in Colorado, Utah, and Wyoming.
 This reserve is estimated to hold between 1.3 and 3 trillion barrels.
 Even if only 800 billion barrels can actually be recovered, this is still three times greater than the 262.6 billion barrels in Saudi Arabia's oil reserves.
 U.S. kerogen reserves could supply American oil needs, about 20 million barrels a day, for 100 years.

 Almost three-quarters of the kerogen reserves are owned by the U.S. government, thanks to the 1910 Pickett Act.
 This set aside reserves in California and Wyoming to supply oil for the U.S. Navy, which was switching from coal to oil to power its ships.
 The Navy developed the Naval Petroleum and Kerogen Reserves Program through 1925.
 It was expanded by President Roosevelt for World War II.
 The nation’s first strategic reserve, Elk Hills in California, produced oil for the Navy.
 It was then sold to Occidental Petroleum for $3.65 billion in 1998.